DevilSyntax-Studio/.github/profile/CONTRIBUTING.md

 ## 📦 Projects You Can Contribute To

-- 🎮 `Dreadvale: The Whisperplague` – horror survival game
+- 🎮 `Games` – Our Games
-- 🔌 `CreateMod Plugin` – a Minecraft plugin inspired by Create mod
+- 🔌 `CreateMod Plugin` – a Minecraft plugin,All Type of plugins
-- 💻 `Website Pages` – HTML/CSS projects for our site and store
-- 📄 `Forum System` – Thread-based posting using Firebase
+- 📄 `Apps` – Our apps

 ## 📃 Code Style